Darboux evaluations of algebraic Gauss hypergeometric functions: Darboux curves

 \section{Darboux curves}

-Classical definitions \cite{darbouxc}, \cite{moulino} in integration theory of vector fields are the following.
-Consider a polynomial vector field on $\CC^2$ given by a derivation ${\cal L}=f(x,y)\,\partial/\partial x +g(x,y)\,\partial/\partial y$ with $f,g\in\CC[x,y]$.
+In the context of integration theory of vector fields \cite{darbouxc}, \cite{moulino}, one considers a polynomial vector field on $\CC^2$ given by a derivation ${\cal L}=f(x,y)\,\partial/\partial x +g(x,y)\,\partial/\partial y$ with $f,g\in\CC[x,y]$.
 A polynomial $p(x,y)$ is called a {\em Darboux polynomial} for the vector field (or the derivation $\cal L$) if $p(x,y)$ divides ${\cal L}p(x,y)$ in the ring $\CC[x,y]$.
 An algebraic curve defined as the zero set of a Darboux polynomial is called a {\em Darboux curve}.
 A Darboux curve is infinitesimally invariant under the vector field.
 Hence an alternative term is {\em invariant algebraic curve}, as in \cite{darbouxphys} for example.

 In differential Galois theory we have the following definition \cite{jaweilphd}, \cite{Singer92}.
 Let $K$ be a differential field, and let $R=K[y_1,\ldots,y_n]$ be a differential ring.
 Let $\cal D$ denote the derivation on $R$, and suppose that it extends the derivation on $K$.
 Then $p\in R$ is a {\em Darboux polynomial} for $\cal D$ if $p$ divides ${\cal D}p$ in $R$.
 For example, consider differential equation